 These are server-wide settings.
 In a given server, all charts of the same type (HighCharts or Fusion (Charts Pro, Maps Pro, or Widgets Pro) use the same JavaScript engine.

-To configure JasperReports Server to use Chrome/Chromium for HighCharts generation, edit the following properties:
+To configure JasperReports Server to use Chrome/Chromium for HighCharts generation, Pro Charts generation (including Pro Widgets and Pro Maps), edit the following properties: